Saggarwal9/Code_Foo_8/Back_End/readme.md

 Bonus: Build a service you think would make sense that uses your database.
 Defend your proposals.

 -------------------------------------------------------------------------------------------------------------------------------------
 **Note:** This is a product of four days of self-studying of database concepts and JDBC.
 I feel I still have a high room of improvement as I'm still in the process of understanding all these concepts.
 I would like to assert that with more time and some guidance, I can improve this program significantly.
+Due to my academic commitment, I'm unable to further improve this program right now.
 -------------------------------------------------------------------------------------------------------------------------------------

 # Compilation